Red Lobster: Promotions

-Red Lobster has offered an endless snow crab leg promotion twice in its history (as of September 2003).
-However, in 2003, the promotion resulted in its parent company, Darden Restaurants', taking a $3 million charge to third-quarter earnings, resulting in president Edna Morris' departure from the company.
+In 2003, Red Lobster offered an endless snow crab leg promotion, the second in its history.
+The promotion resulted in its parent company, Darden Restaurants, taking a $3 million charge to third-quarter earnings, resulting in president Edna Morris's departure from the company.

 The ill-timed promotion was launched amid high wholesale crab leg prices.
 The chain also underestimated how many times a customer would order more.
-Further complicating matters at the restaurant level was the amount of time customers spent table-side in the restaurant cracking crab legs.
-This resulted in increased wait times in the lobby and overall diminished customer capacity per hour.
+Further complicating matters at the restaurant level was the time customers spent table-side in the restaurant cracking crab legs.
+This resulted in increased waiting times in the lobby and overall diminished customer capacity per hour.